 The era of consumerism requires merchants to be focused on winning customer attention and inventing ways to help increase conversions.
 Time-limited offers and last-chance deals have proved to be generating sales in a much bigger number of cases than common seasonal discounts like back-to-school and Xmas.

-Understanding a shopper’s psychology that ever-changes becomes a key to success.
+Understanding a shopper’s psychology that ever changes becomes a key to success.
 In this article, we dwell on the core strategies of urgency and scarcity marketing.
-To prove them working, we provide real-life examples.
+To prove them work, we provide real-life examples.

 Creating a sense of urgency and scarcity can be a powerful way to encourage purchases.
 This strategy has real impact, which is confirmed by the split test results provided by WhichTestWon.